TheAllenChou/unity-physics-constraints/README.md

 A minimalistic educational constraint-based physics framework, accompanying a series of talks on physics constraints in games at Unity Frontier meetups in Taiwan on 02/06/2020, 02/14/2020, and 02/21/2020.

-The examples are made with Unity, but the underlying math and phsyics are platform independent and can be applied anywhere.
+The examples are made with Unity, but the underlying math & phsyics are platform independent and can be applied anywhere.

 If you like my tutorials, please consider supporting me on [Patreon](https://www.patreon.com/join/TheAllenChou).